-Electron Flight is developing innovative, simplified propulsion systems for electric Vertical Take-Off and Landing (eVTOL) aircraft.
+Electron Flight is an R&D company developing innovative, simplified propulsion systems for electric Vertical Take-Off and Landing (eVTOL) aircraft.
 Our company maintains a lean profile with a focus on practical innovation for electric aircraft propulsion.
 The company emphasizes mechanical simplicity, robustness, and reduced complexity compared to traditional eVTOL designs, which often rely on actuators, linkages, swashplates, or complex tilt mechanisms.
 Our goal is to enable more reliable and accessible electric vertical takeoff propulsion for the growing eVTOL and advanced drone space, prioritizing elegance through simplicity.

 Technology